You are here

 At Vail-Summit Orthopaedics, our specialty-trained hip doctor understands the first step towards reducing your pain and restoring you to better health is a proper diagnosis to pinpoint the specific cause of your hip pain and the most effective treatment for your individual hip injury or condition.

 Why choose Vail-Summit Orthopaedics?

-With years of experience and advanced training devoted to the orthopaedic care of the hip, our esteemed hip specialist at Vail-Summit Orthopaedics is an unparalleled expert in accurately diagnosing and effectively treating hip injuries and conditions.
+With years of experience and advanced training devoted to the orthopaedic care of the hip, our esteemed specialist at Vail-Summit Orthopaedics is the unparalleled expert in accurately diagnosing and effectively treating hip issues with and without surgery.

 Our hip specialist, Dr. Nathan Cafferky, is a surgeon who is fellowship-trained in joint and adult reconstruction and is also a recognized expert in the diagnosis and treatment of injuries and conditions as well as advanced hip surgery, such as hip arthroscopy, total hip replacement, and anterior hip replacement.
 At Vail-Summit Orthopaedics, we have the experience and expertise needed to assess, diagnose, and treat your injury or condition individually to your needs.

 To consult with our Vail-Summit Orthopaedics specialists about your treatment options, please request an appointment online.
 You can also learn more about the hip disorders we treat through our patient education resources.

 Anyone can have a painful hip; however, older people are more at risk because bones become less dense and are more easily damaged as we age.
 The following are tips to help you increase your chances of staying pain-free.
 Use these techniques to help protect yourself from injury and pain.